-Because of these limitations, I varied my ISO during the shoot from 640 to even as high as 2200.
-Noise from ISO is significantly better than noise caused by an under exposed photograph being brightened on the computer in post production.
+Noise from a higher ISO is significantly better than noise caused by an under exposed photograph being brightened on the computer in post production.

-ISO 1000, f3.5, 1/250 Focusing on the children running back to the parents, who are out of focus, shows a lovely moment of family connection.
+Camera settings ISO 1000, f3.5, 1/250.
+Focusing on the children running back to the parents, who are out of focus, shows a lovely moment of family connection.

 After a shoot like this, you have the added bonus of knowing that you’ve had your exercise for the day and burnt off enough calories to counteract all that sedentary editing time at the computer.

 Bad weather photography is challenging, but it can be so much fun!

 When you’re staring down the barrel of a Great British winter, if you don’t embrace the conditions, you’ll find you won’t take a photo until lambing season starts.
 That’s way too long for your camera to be in hibernation!

 PS – my clients loved their photos!
 Happy photographer.

-If you’re struggling with bad weather photography and can’t get to grips with shooting in low and bad light, you can be sure that many others are struggling too.
+If you’re struggling with bad weather photography and can’t get to grips with photographing in low and bad light, you can be sure that many others are struggling too.
 Please share your questions and/or struggles below and we’ll give you some help.

 If this article has inspired you to get out there with your camera, even though the weather is not cooperating, tell us about your bad weather photography experience – we love a good story!